Plebware/Plebware.github.io/leisure/netflix-guide/_posts/07-06-2026-why-netflix-matters-for-modern-entertainment.md

+---
+layout: post
-# Why Netflix Matters for Modern Entertainment
+title: "Netflix Matters for Modern Entertainment"
+date: 2024-01-01
+---

+## Netflix Our First Stop For Entertainment

 ## Entertainment on Demand